swcarpentry/DEPRECATED-boot-camps/Python/1_lists_and_dictionaries.md

 ## Exercise

-You can get the starting point for the exercises by cloning them from the Git repository.
+You should have the files for the exercises as they were downloaded when you cloned the repository.

-NEED TO GIVE INSTRUCTIONS ON HOW TO DO THIS

-    $ git checkout ????

 ### Exercise 1a